Disaster Recovery Help for Homeowners

 - Note inconsistencies in offers of help you may receive, like grammar mistakes, typos, and names of organizations that are slightly off.
 These are often a sign of fraud.

 - Never feel pressured to “take immediate action.”
 Do your research and check the facts before signing any agreement or sending any money.

-- Never give out your bank account/routing information until you have verified and confirmed the source.
+- • Never share your financial information unless you have verified the legitimacy of the recipient.
 And remember, mortgage help is FREE.
-So always be leery of someone demanding payment or promising guaranteed results.

 For more tips on how to avoid scams, visit here.